FordyceLab/htmek-workup/README.md

 # htmek_processing
-An `.ipynb` interface for HT-MEK data processing written in python
+An `.ipynb` interface for HT-MEK data processing.

 Summary
 -------